Return to top

 Serve these tacos with sweet potatoes as an easy lunch or as dinner on your next taco night!
 Here are a few of my favorite pairings:

-• With A Side: Serve two or three tacos along with a healthy side dish such as Mexican fruit salad, vegetarian taco soup, or chips and this healthy 7 layer taco dip.
+With A Side: Serve two or three tacos along with a healthy side dish such as my Mexican fruit salad, a comforting vegetarian taco soup, or chips and this healthy taco dip.

-• With A Main Dish: Serve one or two tacos as a side dish alongside a meatless main.
-Try Mexican rice casserole, an air fryer quesadilla, or this layered taco casserole with tortillas.
+With A Main Dish: I like serving these tacos alongside a meatless main.
+Try my Mexican rice casserole, an air fryer quesadilla, or this layered taco casserole with tortillas.

-• With A Variety Of Toppings: Feel free to use a bunch of taco toppings that you enjoy!
-I kept it simple with fresh cilantro, but other ideas include shredded cheese (cotija cheese would be great here), sliced olives, pico de gallo, salsa, guacamole or sliced avocado, a cabbage slaw, finely diced white onion, a squeeze of lime (or fresh lime wedges), a lime crema or this smoky red pepper crema, hot sauce, sliced jalapenos, or whatever your favorite toppings are.
+With A Variety Of Toppings: Feel free to use a bunch of taco toppings that you enjoy!
+I kept it simple with fresh cilantro, but other ideas include shredded cheese (cotija cheese would be great here), pico de gallo, salsa, guacamole, this dairy-free taco sauce is my favorite, or my smoky red pepper crema.

 🫙 Storage Directions

-• Refrigerating: Allow the sweet potato taco components to cool to room temperature, then place in separate airtight containers.
-Store in the fridge for 3-4 days.
+Refrigerating: I usually let all the sweet potato taco ingredients cool to room temperature first, then store them in separate airtight containers in the fridge.
+I’ve found they keep well for about 3-4 days.

 ❓Recipe FAQs